Italian lessons for an elementary class introduce students to a culture that is both modern and ancient. The objectives of these lessons

 If the students have a difficult time with this, read the Jon Bratton’s poem, “What the Romans Did for Us.”
 Or, read the book, “What the Romans Did for the World,” by Alison Hawes.

-With this list of words in English with Italian/Latin roots, teach students how many words in English come for other cultures.
+Download this list of words in English with Italian/Latin roots, so you can teach students how many words in English come from other cultures.

 Have students pick a word to illustrate.
 Laminate the pages.
 Bind all the pages together for a classroom book on English Words from Italy.

-Introducing Italy through these Italian lessons for an elementary class allow students to learn about another culture, witness the connections to that culture, and begin to learn the language as well.
+Introducing Italy through these lessons allows students to learn about another culture, witness the connections to that culture, and begin to learn the language as well.

 References and Resources